 Apparently this has something to do with “Code Signing Baseline Requirements.

 Microsoft is working on allowing anyone (“personal” or businesses with less years of tax history) to do signing by doing extra identity proofing.
-They hoped to have it out by the Public Preview.
-As of Sept 2024, it’s not ready, but there was a comment in Aug 2024 from the team showing it’s a current priority.
+They hoped to have it out by General Availability.
+As of May 2025, this is “coming soon.”

 Additional Resources